Laced Weed: Definition, Looks & Serious Side Effects

 It sounds strange, but dipping weed in formaldehyde is pretty common, typically used to make the effects of marijuana seem more powerful.

-Even though it sounds harmless, marijuana laced with embalming fluid can result in cognitive issues, like memory loss, as well as chest pain, nausea, and diarrhea.
-Don’t forget about extreme paranoia and hallucinations, too, or as a person in a study described DMT’s effects: “it feels like dying”.
+Even though it sounds harmless, marijuana laced with embalming fluid can result in cognitive issues like memory loss, chest pain, nausea, and diarrhea.

 Tainted marijuana comes with a variety of side effects, depending on what it has been spiked with.